github/octoforce-actions/README.md

 # Octoforce

-A lightweight open-source Salesforce CI/CD framework built by `GitHub`
+A lightweight open-source Salesforce CI/CD framework built on the `GitHub` platform.